Skip to navigation Skip to content

 Documentation required + Read more ...

-Customers currently living in State Care must provide a statement from the relevant government agency:
+Customers currently living in State Care must provide a written statement which includes both of the following from the relevant government agency:

-• confirming that a direction or authorisation by a Minister, Court or Department is currently in effect in relation to their care
+• confirmation that a direction or authorisation by a minister, court or department is currently in effect in relation to their care, and

-• advising of the care arrangements, including the name and address of the person(s), government agency or other organisation authorised to care for them, and
+• advice of the care arrangements, including the name and address of the person(s), Government agency or other organisation authorised to care for them

-• advising whether the person or organisation authorised to care for them is receiving any continuous payment to assist directly with their upkeep
+To qualify for the ABSTUDY Away from Home rate, the written statement must also include details that confirm the person or organisation authorised to care for the student is not receiving any continuous payment to assist directly with their upkeep.

-Note: where a State/Territory welfare department contracts out to a private provider to coordinate placement of a customer in care, the letter authorising the placement must be signed by an officer of the appropriate State/Territory authority.
+Where a state/territory department contracts out to a private provider to coordinate placement of a customer in care, the letter authorising the placement must be signed by an officer of the appropriate state/territory authority.

 Has suitable documentation been provided?